alexleach/gfortran-mlion/README.md

 For more info, see my stackoverflow question at:
      http://stackoverflow.com/questions/12316780

-This is currently a work in progress, as I'm still learning about Apple's nuances.

-The goal then, (for me) is to get this script to build a universal binary (i386, x86\_64) of llvm-gfortran-4.2.
+The goal then, for this script, is to build a universal binary (i386, x86\_64) of llvm-gfortran-4.2.
 I am unable to test or compile a powerpc compatible version, as I don't have the necessary hardware, or software, with which to do so.
-If anyone wants to help with that, please get in touch!

 Any comments, help or feedback are completely welcome, at:-
     beamesleach <at> gmail <dot> com